Paella: Competitions and records

-Competitions and records

-It has become a custom at mass gatherings in the Valencia region (festivals, political campaigns, protests, etc.) to prepare enormous paellas, sometimes to win a place in the Guinness World Records book.
+Paella has become a custom at mass gatherings in the Valencian Community (festivals, political campaigns, protests, etc.) to prepare enormous paellas, sometimes to win a place in the Guinness World Records book.
 Chefs use gargantuan paelleras for these events.

 Valencia restaurateur Juan Galbis claims to have made the world's largest paella with help from a team of workers on 2 October 2001.
 This paella fed about 110,000 people, according to Galbis' former website.
 Galbis says this paella was even larger than his earlier world-record paella made on 8 March 1992, which fed about 100,000 people.
 Galbis' record-breaking 1992 paella is listed in Guinness World Records.